 CBD is legal in the UK, providing it contains no more than 0.2% THC.
 These rules apply to England, Scotland, Wales and Northern Ireland.
-As long as your CBD products clearly display their THC content on their labels, and you travel with new (unopened) products, you shouldn’t expect any problems traveling with your CBD via flight or ferry within the UK or using the Channel Tunnel, since France has the same 0.2% THC limit on CBD products as the UK.
+As long as your CBD products clearly display their THC content on their labels, and you travel with new (unopened) products, you shouldn’t expect any problems travelling with your CBD via flight or ferry within the UK or using the Channel Tunnel, since France has the same 0.2% THC limit on CBD products as the UK.

 Travelling from the UK to Europe with CBD products

-If you are planning to travel to Germany, Finland, Denmark, Austria or Portugal, you can still plan to take your CBD products with you, but you must obtain a prescription from a licensed medical doctor for all your CBD products before departure.
+If you are planning to travel to Germany, Finland, Denmark, Austria or Portugal, you can still plan to take your CBD products with you, but you must obtain a prescription from a licenced medical doctor for all your CBD products before departure.
 Make sure to keep the doctor’s prescription letter with you to show to border agents as you pass through customs.

 The 2018 Farm Bill made CBD from hemp legal on a federal level, allowing people to travel into and within the US with hemp-based CBD products containing less than 0.3% THC.
 Any CBD derived from marijuana is still illegal under federal law.
 Unfortunately, this recent change doesn’t mean that travelling in the US with CBD is hassle-free.